Khuman Pokpa

-Khuman Pokpa or is the Apokpa, or ancestor god of the Khuman clan.
-He is regarded as the founder of the Khuman dynasty.
-He is one of the three members of the Mangang Luwang Khuman in Meitei mythology and religion.
-He represents the time of the sunset and the night.
+Khuman Pokpa (ꯈꯨꯃꯟ ꯄꯣꯛꯄ or ꯈꯨꯃꯟ ꯑꯄꯣꯛꯄ) is the Apokpa, or ancestor god of the Khuman clan.
+He is regarded as the founder of the Khuman dynasty., and is one of the three members of the Mangang Luwang Khuman in Meitei mythology and religion.
+Khuman Popka represents the time of the sunset and the night.

 Etymology

 The name "Khuman Pokpa" is made up of two words, "Khuman" and "Pokpa".
 In Meitei language (Manipuri language), "Pokpa" means "to beget (be the father of) or to give birth to".
 The word "Apokpa" comes from "Pokpa".
 Apokpas are the dead male members of a family for the last three generations.
-They can be the father, grandfather, or great grandfather of any living person.
-They looked after the family in the past.
+They can be the father, grandfather, or great grandfather of any living person, who looked after the family in the past.
 So, "Khuman Pokpa" or "Khuman Apokpa" means "The one who gave birth to the Khumans".

 Description

 Meitei people worship fire in the fireplace called Phunga Mei (lit. hearth fire) at home.
-In the fireplace, people keep three stones kept.
+In the fireplace, people keep three stones.
 One stone is in the right west, another in the north east and another in the south east.
 This forms a triangle.
-These three stones represent the three great times of day.
+These three stones represent the three significant times of day.
 The northeastern stone represents the Mangang.
 The southeastern stone represents the Luwang.
 The western stone represents the Khuman.
 Here, Khuman represents the time of the sunset and the night.
 The remaining Mangang and Luwang represent the sunrise and the noon respectively.
 The Meiteis addressed the hearth fire (phunga mei) as "Meitreng Arabana Yoimayai Mahut Sinna Mei".
 The English translation of this Meitei language (Manipuri language) passage is "The burning fire in the hearth place substitutes the Sun".
 Thus, the Sun is worshipped in the Meetei Phunga.